joamjoamjoam/SteamAchievementViewer/README.md

 This will open the Startup folder.
 Finally, create a shortcut to your script file and place it in the startup folder.
 The script will now automatically run every time you start your computer.
 ```

+## TODO

+- Pull Achievement Models in background so Offline mode works without needing to visit the game first
+- Add Mechanism to create Achievement groups in-app
+- Add Mechanism to pull in Community-Made Achievement maps from github from inside the app.